Darren-B312/Graph-Theory-Project/overview.md

     $ python regex.py --help

 ![--help](https://imgur.com/QS0fkYg.png)
+---help will print a list of the commands that this program supports to the screen, as well as give a brief explanation of it's use and also outline examples.

 We could then use the --ops command to see a list of regular expression operators supported by this engine: